MatteoDesiderio/quadrant_perplex/README.md

-Works with any Perple_X version, if build, vertex, werami, perplex_option and database/solution model files are supplied
+Works with any Perple_X version, if build, vertex, werami, perplex_option and database/solution model files are supplied.
+Requires numpy=1.22.

 # Description